Ireland–Israel relations: Emily Hand

+Gaza war

 In May 2024, in response to an encampment at Trinity College Dublin, the university's administration agreed to a set of demands outlined by the protestors, including complete divestment from investments in Israeli companies with activities in the Occupied Palestinian Territory and appear on the UN blacklist.

 During early 2024, three flights carrying munitions for the Israeli Defence Force flew over Irish airspace.
 The IDF had not asked the Irish government for consent, according to Taoiseach Simon Harris, and an Irish government spokesperson said that the carrying of munitions was prohibited on any civil aircraft in Irish territory.

 On 22 May 2024, the Foreign Minister of Israel, Israel Katz, announced the recall of the Israeli Ambassador, Dana Erlich, following the Irish government's announcement of its recognition of the State of Palestine on the 28th of May.
 Ireland's Ambassador to Israel, Sonya McGuinness, along with the Ambassadors of Norway and Spain, was summoned to the Israeli Foreign Affairs ministry for a diplomatic démarche at which they were shown footage of the Hamas attacks of 7 October 2023.
 The event was filmed by Israeli media and broadcast nationally.
 The Irish Tánaiste, Micheál Martin criticised the treatment of the Ambassador describing it as "outside the norm by which diplomats are treated in any country".

 On 15 December 2024, the Foreign Minister of Israel, Gideon Sa'ar announced the closure of the Israeli embassy in Dublin due to what he described as the "extreme anti-Israel policy of the Irish government" which he characterised as "antisemitism".
 This decision came a week after the Irish government decided to formally intervene in South Africa's genocide case against Israel at the International Court of Justice.
 South Africa alleges that Israel has committed genocide in Gaza, which Israel vehemently denies.
 The decision to close the embassy was criticised by Israeli opposition leader Yair Lapid who said that the decision gave "victory to antisemitism and anti-Israel organizations" and described the Irish government's actions as "criticism" rather than antisemitism.
 The Irish Taoiseach, Simon Harris, described the closure of the embassy as "deeply regrettable" and rejected the assertion that Ireland is "anti-Israel", insisting that instead Ireland is "pro-peace, pro-human rights and pro-International law".
 Tánaiste Micheál Martin said that there were no plans to close the Irish embassy in Israel.
 In response to the Taoiseach's comments, Sa'ar accused Simon Harris of antisemitism and described the proceedings of the International Criminal Court as "politicised".